Two-Light Setup and Ratios for Portrait Photos

 That looks great.
 It’s pretty standard loop lighting.
 It’s a little bit hard, and that makes me want to bring back a bit of light into the shadows.
 That’s okay because we’re going to do something about that with our second flash, our fill light.

 So we’re going to use some fill light again, but instead of using a reflector, we’re going to use a second flash with an umbrella.
 I prefer to use a really soft fill light because you typically don’t want to create more shadows with your fill light—you want to fill in shadows.
-If you use a hard fill light, it’ll give double shadows, which can look really unnatural.
+If you use a hard fill light, it’ll give double shadows, which can really unnatural.

 We’ll bring in our fill light opposite our key light.